nub-coders/nginx-proxy/README.md

 ## Using with your app containers
 <a id="using-with-your-app-containers"></a>
 Attach your containers to the same `web` network and set the environment variables below.

+## DNS setup
+<a id="dns-setup"></a>
+To route any subdomain of `example.com` through this proxy, create a wildcard DNS record pointing to this server's public IP.

+- Create an A (or AAAA) record for `*.example.com` to your server's IP address.
+- Optional: also point `example.com` to the same IP if you want the apex domain served.

+Notes:
+- A wildcard DNS record does not automatically create a wildcard TLS certificate.
+Certificates are issued per hostname unless you configure DNS-01 with a supported DNS provider.
+- If you don't want a wildcard, you can instead create individual A/AAAA records (e.g., `app1.example.com`, `app2.example.com`).

 ### Required/optional environment variables
 - **VIRTUAL_HOST**: Comma-separated hostnames to route to this container (e.g., `app.example.com`).